ykasidit/pyserial_readline_cpu_usage_reduction/README.md

 Summary
 -------

-When used in a 'Raspbarry Pi Zero W' - I found that pyserial's `readline()` was using apx 65% CPU usage (as shown in 'htop') for just reading NMEA from a USB GPS/GNSS Receiver Although it worked, it was making the Pi Zero CPU temperature quite high and wasting quite some power.
+When used in a 'Raspbarry Pi Zero W' - I found that pyserial's `readline()` was using apx 65% CPU usage (as shown in 'htop') for reading NMEA from a USB GPS/GNSS Receiver Although it worked, it was making the Pi Zero CPU temperature quite high and wasting quite some power.

 This was observed during R&D of the upcoming edition of my [EcoDroidGPS Bluetooth GPS](https://www.clearevo.com/ecodroidgps) hobby project that would support the [ArduSimple U-blox F9 Dual Frequency + RTK Bluetooth GPS features as well as `GPX`, `NMEA` data logging and U-Blox `U-Center` direct connect via WIFI as well as FTP, SCP log transfer features](https://www.youtube.com/watch?v=0EGkntrZ6mQ).

 My humble conclusion and solution presented here, **reduced CPU Usage from apx 65% down to apx 5%** - is that pyserial's `readline()` function was reading byte by byte and probably doing some more string/buffer appends that used relatively high CPU power (for the small Pi Zero) and that using `read()` significantly reduced the CPU usage, and that wrapping `io.BufferedReader` would provide the same `readline()` functionality with far less CPU usage.
 You can skip to the conclusion [here](#my-humble-conclusion).

 My humble thanks to [Harald Koenig](https://www.linuxday.at/harald-koenig) for notifying us a while back that he found via `strace` that our USB GPS reader process was reading 'byte by byte' and was therefore inefficient - this very much gave the hint to the final findings and conclusions summarized here.

+Full respect and credit to the [`pyserial`](https://github.com/pyserial/pyserial) project authors, they have indeed done a great job and made the most popular python serial library work very well and very simple to use.
+This humble finding just adds on to its application on lower power GNU/Linux devices.

 Details